martinwoodward/smart-xmas/README.md

 First of all set up your smart power strip using instructions from your vendor.
 Lots of the inexpensive unbranded smart devices are OEM devices making using of the [Tuya](http://tuya.com/) cloud network.
 (The 'Smart Life' application used by many of these is a particularly common front-end to the Tuya API).
 Regardless of the provider, look for compatibility with [IFTTT](https://ifttt.com/) as that is how we are going to drive it.

 Nearly all the applications will allow you to configure scenes or automation that happens on a trigger or when manually triggered (i.e. 'tap to run').
-I created a scene called `TreeAnimate` which simply switches on all the power, waits 30 seconds and then switches it all off again.
+I created a scene called `TreeAnimate` which simply switches on all the power to the power strip, waits 30 seconds and then switches it all off again.
 However depending on your smart device you can do a lot more if you wanted, for example adjust the color of your RGB lighting, switch on a lava lamp or confetti filled leaf-blower etc.

 ![Smartlife Scene Configuration](/images/smartlife-scene.png)